-The histopathology of NDV infections varied as the clinical signs and gross lesions and can be greatly affected by the same parameters .In addition to the strain of the virus and the host, the method of infection may also be of paramount importance.
+The histopathology of NDV infections varied as the clinical signs and gross lesions and can be greatly affected by the same parameters.
+In addition to the strain of the virus and the host, the method of infection may also be of paramount importance.
 Histological examination may show congestion and haemorrhages in lung, trachea and peritracheal tissue.
 There may be degenerative lesions in kidneys, Myocardium and liver.
 In the proventriculus proventricular glands were already present extending throughout the lamina propria during development.
-The lamina propria, tunica submucosa, tunica muscularis and tunica serosa showing the typical structure of the develop organ (Julia Victoria Rica 2008).
+The lamina propria, tunica submucosa, tunica muscularis and tunica serosa showing the typical structure of the develop organ (Julia Victoria Rica, 2008).

+Respiratory tract lesions include: loss of cilia of the epithelia, congestion, and oedema of themucosa with dense mononuclear cells infiltration (Saif, et al., 2005).

 There were multifocal necrosis with fibrin deposition and apoptotic cells in spleen (Kommers et al., 2002).
 Marked degeneration of medullary region was seen in bursa (stevens et al., 1976).
-The most remarkable histologic finding was observed in the brain .
-There may be non-suppurative encephalomyelitis ,neuronal necrosis, gliosis, perivascular cuffing, and endothelial hyperplasia in cerebellum, cerebrum others part of central nervous system (kuiken et al., 1999; Okoye et al., 2000).
+The most remarkable histologic finding was observed in the brain.
+There may be nonsuppurative encephalomyelitis, neuronal necrosis, gliosis, perivascular cuffing and endothelial hyperplasia in cerebellum, cerebrum others part of central nervous system (kuiken et al., 1999; Okoye et al., 2000).
 Additionally, hemorrhagic lesions of the digestive tract (Gohm et al., 2000), particularly in the proventriculus (Jordan et al., 2001).
+Focal vacuolation and destruction of lymphocytes may be seen in the cortical area and germinal centres of the spleen and thymus.
+Marked degeneration of lymphocytes in the medulla of cloacal bursa often observed.
+In the intestinal tract, haemorrhages and necrosis of mucosal lymphoid tissue are seen withinfections of virulent strains of ND virus (Saif et al., 2005).